specklesystems/speckle-sharp/ConnectorAutocadCivil/README.md

 We are currently exploring ways of streamlining AutoCAD add-in loading: for now, follow the steps below on *every* debug session ಠ_ಠ :

-- Start a Visual Studio debug session, and wait for your AutoCAD, Civil3D, or Civil3D as AutoCAD application to open
+- Start a Visual Studio debug session with the target connector as your startup project, and wait for your AutoCAD, Civil3D, or Civil3D as AutoCAD application to open
 - Enter `NETLOAD` in the command prompt
 - Navigate to and select the SpeckleConnectorAutocad.dll or SpeckleConnectorCivil.dll in the corresponding local repo Debug bin (ex: `speckle-sharp\ConnectorAutocadCivil\ConnectorCivil2021\bin\Debug`)
 - The Speckle connector should now appear in the Add-ins ribbon!
 Click this to get started, or enter `SPECKLE` in the command prompt.